peterngineering/xfce4el10/README.md

+### PORTING XFCE4 to EL10/Clones!
-### SPECS/Source/Releases for testing XFCE4 on Wayland/labwc on el10/clones
+## SPECS/Source/Releases for testing XFCE4 on Wayland/labwc on el10/clones

 <hr>